-In a broader sense, the development of programming languages for music has also expanded to the individual level.
-Examples include Gwion by Astor, which is inspired by ChucK and enhances its abstraction, such as lambda functions [54]; Vult, a DSP transpiler language created by Ruiz for his modular synthesizer hardware [55]; and a UGen-based live coding environment designed for web, Glicol [56].
-However, these efforts have not yet been incorporate into academic discourse.
+In a broader sense, the creation of programming languages for music has also expanded to the individual level.
+Examples include Gwion by Astor, which builds on ChucK and enhances its abstraction capabilities with features like lambda functions [?]; Vult, a DSP transpiler language created by Ruiz for his modular synthesizer hardware [?]; and a UGen-based live coding environment designed for web execution, Glicol [47].
+However, these efforts have not yet been adequately integrated into academic discourse.

-Conversely, practical knowledge of past languages in 1960s as well as real-time hardware-oriented systems from the 1980s, is gradually being lost.
-While research efforts such as Inside Computer Music, which analyzes historical works of computer music, have begun [57], an archaeological practice focused on the construction of computer music systems themselves will also be necessary.
+Conversely, practical knowledge of university-researched languages from the past, as well as real-time hardware-oriented systems from the 1980s, is gradually being lost.
+While research efforts such as Inside Computer Music, which analyzes historical works of computer music, have begun [?], an archaeological practice focused on the construction of computer music systems will also be necessary in the future.
+This includes not only collecting primary resources, such as oral archives from those involved, but also reconstructing the knowledge and practices behind these systems.